KlausSinger290699/Spells/README.md

 -> StatsUpgradeSO gives the Game Designer the option to choose what stat should be upgraded to a single or a list of Spells.

--> StatsUpgradeDicSO keeps track of all the possible buffs to the stats with a dictionary for easy access.
+-> StatsUpgradeDicSO keeps track of all the possible buffs to the stats with a dictionary for easy access on other systems.

 ![image](https://github.com/user-attachments/assets/38a7b10e-06eb-4731-9517-d0cbe7b54694)